Mirror (1975 film): Structure and content

-Mirror depicts the thoughts, emotions and memories of Aleksei, (Note: Aleksei is also called by the Russian diminutive (nickname) Aloysha.) a Soviet poet, as a child, adolescent, and 40-year-old.
+Mirror depicts the thoughts, emotions and memories of Aleksei, (Note: Aleksei is also called by the Russian diminutive (nickname) Alyosha.) a Soviet poet, as a child, adolescent, and 40-year-old.
 The film freely switches between three different timeframes: prewar (c.
 1935), World War II (1940s), and postwar (1960s or '70s).
 The drama is entirely shown from Aleksei's perspective; the adult Aleksei's face is never shown, and his body only briefly glimpsed.
 Tarkovsky said that because a memory reveals "what [a person] thinks, how he thinks, and what he thinks about", a film collecting a man's memories "build[s] up a graphic and clearly-defined picture of him" without needing to show the man himself.

 Tarkovsky structured the film as a series of memories Aleksei ponders, saying that "the episodes the narrator remembers at an extreme moment of crisis cause him pain up to the last minute, [and] fill him with sorrow and anxiety."
 To represent the real-life experience of a man going over old memories, the film's structure is discontinuous and nonchronological, lacks a conventional plot, and combines incidents, dreams, memories, newsreel footage, and Arseny Tarkovsky's poems in voiceover.
 Scenes are connected not by time or place, but by particular individuals and motifs that serendipitously come to mind, such as a book that Aleksei once read during an important moment, or a background character mentioned during a phone call.

-The film encourages viewers to embrace its nonlinear, seemingly illogical narrative by including an opening scene in which a physician examines a man with a stutter.
-The physician asks the patient to concentrate on his hands and then suddenly relax.
-None of this seems related to his stutter, but the therapy releases the patient's mind, and he triumphantly says, "I can talk."
+The film encourages viewers to embrace its nonlinear, seemingly illogical narrative by including an opening scene in which a woman in a lab coat performs hypnosis on a young man, apparently curing his severe stutter.